-III.5.2 Energy saving objectives in international and national approaches on energy management a.
-Legislation and objectives for energy saving and energy management on European level
+C.5.2 Energy saving objectives in international and national approaches on energy management a.
+Legislation and objectives for energy saving and energy management on European level petrol used for transport to 5,75% in 2010 (compared with 0,6% in 2002).

-In order to promote progress, since 2000 the EU has, in a legislative framework, set two indicative targets for renewable energy:

-- to increase the share of electricity generated by renewable energy to 22% in 2010 for EU15 (compared with 14% in 2000); - to increase the share of biofuels in diesel and petrol used for transport to 5,75% in 2010 (compared with 0,6% in 2002).
+In order to promote progress, since 2000 the EU has, in a legislative framework, set two indicative targets for renewable energy: to increase the share of electricity generated by renewable energy to 22% in 2010 for EU15 (compared with 14% in 2000): to increase the share of biofuels in diesel and